 While the Light Eats Away at the Colors

 The nearly imperceptibly taste of sea salt lingers on my tongue.
 Memories flash in front of my mind’s eye.
 A broad boulevard follows the coast, lined with singular palm trees.
-The weather is sweater-breezy and the light eats away at the colors.
-Shades of greens and blues that make up the sea seem to be floating as if the colors carry no weight.
+The weather is sweater-breezy and the light eats away at the colours.
+Shades of greens and blues that make up the sea seem to be floating, as if the colours carry no weight.

-The following day, on the drive through the meandering hillsides, clusters of houses recede in the far distance.
-Inside the red house, I find a small painting of the boulevard with the palm trees.
+The following day, on the drive through the meandering hill sides, clusters of houses recede in the far distance.
+Inside the red house I find a small painting of the boulevard with the palm trees.
 The storm in the painting nearly sucks the palms into the twirling grey sky.
-All of a sudden I realize that only a few decades ago he was looking at and painting the same landscapes – a corresponding timescape?
+All of a sudden I realise that only a few decades ago he was looking at and painting the same– a corresponding timescape?

 The exhibition received funds from Norske Billedkunstnere (NBK).

 Johnny Herbert in conversation with Apichaya Wathiang >>>